 - International Conference Sports Car Clubs competitor.

 - Residence: Newcastle, WA.

-- Enjoys: Travel, physical fitness, and Snow Skiing.
+- Enjoys: Travel, physical fitness, and skiing.
 Most often seen talking on the phone.

 - Favorite Road Car: One that’s paid for!

 - Favorite Music: Crosby, Stills, and Nash.
 Really all types of music depending on my mood.